sazconf/F14_ComplaintRegisterSystem/README.md

 ## Result

-The malicious input modifies the SQL query and causes all records to be returned by bypassing normal filtering conditions.
+The malicious input modifies the SQL query and bypasses filtering conditions.

+As a result:
+- all complaint records become visible
+- user isolation is broken
+- other users' complaint data can be accessed

 ---